 Good social work never occurs in isolation.
-It is always the result of people working together, listening to each other, planning, and acting along agreed lines.
-It is the same with a successful placement.
+It is always the result of people working together, listening to each other, planning, and acting within the scope of the agency and associated policies and procedures.
 As the learner, it is your responsibility to manage your learning.
-Work with your Supervisor and Liaison to maximise your opportunities on placement, ask questions, observe, listen, and be prepared to get involved.
+Work with your supervisor and liaison to maximise your opportunities on placement.
+Ask questions, observe, listen, and be prepared to get involved.

 Above all, approach practice education with an attitude of open-mindedness, humility, and energy.
 As social workers we share an obligation to serve members of our society who are disadvantaged.
-Practice education is where you get an opportunity to make that 'real'.
+Practice education is where you get an opportunity to make that real.